-Equity crowdfunding is way for early stage companies to raise money from individuals, commonly known as angel investors.
-Investing in start up companies is a high return, high risk strategy and quite often enables these early stage investors to have some input in the way the company is run.
+Equity crowdfunding is a way for early-stage companies to raise money from individuals, commonly known as angel investors.
+Investing in startup companies is a high return, high-risk strategy and quite often enables these early-stage investors to have some input in the way the company is run.
 As investors are investing at such an early stage a large percentage of a company is often available for purchase.

-Never hand any money over to an investment firms that is not regulated by the FCA.
+Never hand any money over to an investment firm that is not regulated by the FCA.

 Even then it is important to do your own research.
 The FCA publishes crowdfunding information and warnings about firms that scam their customers and the Money Advice Service offers information on P2P lending.

-Crowdfunding is an execution only high risk investment product – if you are ever cold called or pressured into investing contact the FCA and report it immediately as they are either not regulated to behaving inappropriately.
+Crowdfunding is an execution only high-risk investment product – if you are ever cold called or pressured into investing contact the FCA and report it immediately as they are either not regulated or behaving inappropriately.
 To see the latest companies in the UK raising funds via crowdfunding see our aggregated crowdfunding pitches feed.

 Many have suggested that regulation is a bad thing and will damage the industry but this could not be further from the truth.
-Regulation is an essential part of ensuring that investors get the facts about what they are investing in and that equity crowd funding marketing is balanced and fair.
-Regulation also helps ensure that the risks as well as the rewards, are highlighted in promotional material and advertising.
+Regulation is an essential part of ensuring that investors get the facts about what they are investing in and that equity crowdfunding marketing is balanced and fair.
+Regulation also helps ensure that the risks, as well as the rewards, are highlighted in promotional material and advertising.

 - You will lose all your money